 Is Jordan Safe?

-Safety is the first concern when you are traveling to the region that Jordan is located in.
+Safety is the first concern when you are traveling to the region that the country is located in.
 The concern is justified as countries that are going through some turbulent times surround it.
-Having said that Jordan has managed to insulate itself from the security concerns.
-Traveling within Jordan is as safe or unsafe as any other country.
+Having said that the country has managed to insulate itself from the security concerns.
+Traveling within the country is as safe or unsafe as any other country.
 It is not impacted by the regional disturbances.
-It is, in general, a peaceful country – try recalling any bad news you heard about Jordan in recent past, I could not recall any.
+It is, in general, a peaceful country – try recalling any bad news you heard about the nation in recent past, I could not recall any.
 We did not see any security challenges.
-Although I must admit I traveled as part of a group that was invited by Jordan Tourism Board, so we were well taken care of by them.
+Although I must admit I traveled as part of a group that was invited by the Jordan Tourism Board, so we were well taken care of by them.

 As a woman, there were only a few walks that I did on my own.
 There I faced the same challenges that I would face in Delhi or Mumbai like people commenting on you, or people chasing you to buy their products or services.
 That I would classify under irritants rather than safety concerns.
 However, as always take your precautions.